Hello! and welcome back

 The attach tool attaches the different items, objects, or text together, but they are still separate layers.
 For example, you are taking two or more images, objects, or text and sticking them to each other, but they do NOT become one layer!

 The best way I can think to explain this is a paper clip and three different papers.
 A paper clip attaches the three papers so they can move together because they are attached but they are still individual pieces.

 There are two functions the attach tool serves

 - Attaches the Score-lines

 *TIP-if you ever went to cut a project and your mat was all over the place it’s because you forgot to attach the items to your mat.

 Group/ Un-Group in Cricut Design Space

-This is used when you have multiple layers, objects, or text that you want grouped together so you can quick edit such things like color, size, position, and many more.
-If you group items together they can be changed all together.
+This is used when you have multiple layers, objects, or text that you want to be grouped together so you can quickly edit things like color, size, position, and many more.
+If you group items together they can be changed altogether.

 3 ways to Group things together